canonical/checkbox/docs/tutorial/using-checkbox/test-report.rst

 .. note::

-    You can tailor desired reports in your launcher file, or define your own exporter to customize the reports.
+    You can tailor desired reports in your launcher file, or define your own exporter to customise the reports.
 See :doc:`launcher<../../reference/launcher>` and :doc:`exporter<../../reference/units/exporter>` for more details.

 .. note::